-Pneumonia is the leading killer of children under five years old.
+Pneumonia is the leading infectious killer of children under five years old.

-- In 2012 alone, 1.1 million children died from this preventable and treatable illness, accounting for 17% of child mortality.1
+- In 2013 alone, more than 900,000 children died from this preventable and treatable illness, accounting for 15% of under-five child mortality worldwide, 2% of which are newborns.1

 - In 2008, there were an estimated 203,000 deaths due to Haemophilus influenzae type b (Hib) and 541,000 deaths due to Streptococcus pneumoniae (pneumococcus) in children under five.2